aws-samples/sample-power-aidlc-all/README.md

 1. Downloads the latest AI-DLC release from GitHub
 2. Installs steering files into your `.kiro/` directory
-3. Registers an agent hook that asks whether you want to use AI-DLC at the start of each conversation
+3. Registers an agent hook that, at the start of each conversation:
+   - Asks whether you want to use AI-DLC
+   - Runs **workspace detection** to classify the project as **greenfield** (no existing code) or **brownfield** (existing code found)
+   - Presents a phase selector tailored to the detected type — brownfield projects get **Reverse Engineering** as the first phase

 No special prompt prefix needed — the agent asks you automatically.